Latand/MedSyncWebApp/mkdocs/docs/index.md

 #### Local Testing (Optional):

-- **Ngrok**: If you opt to run the project locally and still want external access, you can use Ngrok.
-This will require creating an account with Ngrok, setting up 2 static domains (paid option), and noting down the domains for later use.
+- **Ngrok**: If you opt to run the project locally, you can use Ngrok for easy access to the domain and SSL certificate.
+- This will require creating an account with Ngrok, setting up 2 static domains **(❗️❗️paid option)**, and noting down the domains for later use.
   Detailed instructions for Ngrok setup can be found on [a dedicated page](ngrok.md).

+!!! danger
+    At some stage, financial investment will be required, be it for server and domain or for utilizing tunneling services like Ngrok.
+    If you can obtain a static IP that you can expose to the internet, you can avoid the need for Ngrok, but you'll expose your IP to the WebApp users.

 ### Project Composition: